compi-migui/tfg-doc/src/md/50_methodology.md

 The resulting matrix has a total of 5740 rows (one for each trial) and 9672 columns (one for each individual reading in a trial).

-An important note is that the data provided to the author of this work by @leon_medina_online_2023 was already shaped into this form.
+An important note is that the data provided to the author of this final degree thesis by @leon_medina_online_2023 was already shaped into this form.
 This made the truncation process described in @Sec:results-data somewhat more convoluted as it required careful slicing of the rows, but otherwise has no effect on our analysis.

 #### Scaling
 Next up in the processing pipeline is scaling the data, which @vidal_structural_2020 explain serves "two main reasons: first, to process data that come from different sensors and second, to simplify the computations of the data transformation using PCA".